Cortopassi Family Foundation

 Reapplication Policy

 Not applicable - the foundation does not accept applications.
-Organizations that have previously received funding may continue to receive support based on trustee decisions.
+Organisations that have previously received funding may continue to receive support based on trustee decisions.

 Application Success Factors

-While the foundation does not accept applications, understanding what has characterized their grantmaking can provide insight into their values:
+While the foundation does not accept applications, understanding what has characterised their grantmaking can provide insight into their values:

-Geographic Focus: The foundation maintains strict geographic boundaries, supporting only organizations serving San Joaquin County and Stanislaus County.
+Geographic Focus: The foundation maintains strict geographic boundaries, supporting only organisations serving San Joaquin County and Stanislaus County.
 This reflects the founders' commitment to their home region in California's Central Valley.

-Long-term Relationships: The foundation appears to favor sustained relationships with organizations rather than one-time gifts, as evidenced by ongoing support to institutions like University of the Pacific and local Catholic schools.
+Long-term Relationships: The foundation appears to favour sustained relationships with organisations rather than one-time gifts, as evidenced by ongoing support to institutions like University of the Pacific and local Catholic schools.

 Alignment with Founder Values: Grants reflect Dino Cortopassi's personal values and interests: